agavrel/42_CheatSheet/README.md

 ---
-## :grey_question: Question ?
+## 0x01 ~ Question ?
 Broken Link ?
 Wanna contribute ?

 > **I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better** ― *Elon Musk*